-- § 13.
-Section 9-101 of the administrative code of the city of New York is amended to read as follows: - § 9-101 City correctional institutions.
+§ 13.
+Section 9-101 of the administrative code of the city of New York is amended to read as follows:

+§ 9-101 City correctional institutions.
 The commissioner of correction may designate any institution or part thereof under the jurisdiction of the commissioner for the safekeeping of persons committed to the department of correction.
 The commissioner may also designate any institution or part thereof under his or her jurisdiction for the safekeeping of such female [prisoners] persons only.
-Officers charged with the transportation of persons committed to the department of correction shall deliver them to the institution or part thereof as may be directed by the commissioner. - § 14.
-Section 9-104 of the administrative code of the city of New York is amended to read as follows: - § 9-104 Transfer of [inmates] persons in custody by commissioner of correction.
-The commissioner of correction shall have power to transfer [prisoners] persons in custody from any prison or correctional institution under [his or her] the commissioner's control to any other prison or correctional institution under the jurisdiction of the department. - § 15.
-Section 9-107 of the administrative code of the city of New York, as amended by local law number 43 for the year 2019, is amended to read as follows: - § 9-107 Narcotics treatment program. a.
-Correctional health services, or any entity with which the department of correction or the department of health and mental hygiene contracts to provide healthcare for [incarcerated individuals] persons in custody of the department of correction, shall establish a program for the treatment of substance abuse through the use of medication assisted treatment, including the administration of methadone, buprenorphine, and naltrexone.
-The program shall be available on a voluntary basis only to such [incarcerated individuals] persons in custody as apply, subject to a medical evaluation, before acceptance, of their need for such treatment.
+Officers charged with the transportation of persons committed to the department of correction shall deliver them to the institution or part thereof as may be directed by the commissioner.

+§ 14.
+Section 9-104 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, is amended to read as follows:

+§ 9-104 Transfer of [incarcerated individuals] persons incarcerated by commissioner of correction.
+The commissioner of correction shall have power to transfer [prisoners] persons incarcerated from any prison or correctional institution under [his or her] the commissioner's control to any other prison or correctional institution under the jurisdiction of the department.

+§ 15.
+Section 9-107 of the administrative code of the city of New York, as amended by local law number43 for the year 2019, is amended to read as follows:

+§ 9-107 Narcotics treatment program. a.
+Correctional health services, or any entity with which the department of correction or the department of health and mental hygiene contracts to provide healthcare for [incarcerated individuals] persons incarcerated by the department of correction, shall establish a program for the treatment of substance abuse through the use of medication assisted treatment, including the administration of methadone, buprenorphine, and naltrexone.
+The program shall be available on a voluntary basis only to such [incarcerated individuals] persons incarcerated as apply, subject to a medical evaluation, before acceptance, of their need for such treatment.

 b.
-The commissioner of correction shall ensure that any housing unit in which transgender, intersex, non-binary, or gender non-conforming [individuals] persons are housed has access to the same substance abuse treatment as other [incarcerated individuals] persons in custody.
+The commissioner of correction shall ensure that any housing unit in which transgender, intersex, non -binary, or gender non-conforming [individuals] persons are housed has access to the same substance abuse treatment as other [incarcerated individuals] persons incarcerated.
 Such treatment shall only be given voluntarily and based on the exercise of professional medical judgment of a medical provider following consultation between such medical provider and the [incarcerated] person receiving treatment.